He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 It felt so real, I shot upright in bed, heart racing.
 I turned on the light—no one was there.
 I ran to the living room and checked, but still found nothing.
 My heart pounded so loud I thought the neighbors might hear.

 The showerhead in the bathroom started dripping.
-I opened the bathroom door and stared at the shadow behind the shower curtain, my hands and feet shaking so badly I thought I might drop the doorknob.
+I opened the bathroom door and stared at the shadow behind the shower curtain, my hands and feet shaking so badly I thought I’d lose my grip on the knob.

 But when I pulled the curtain back, there was no one—just the showerhead dripping water.
 My reflection in the fogged-up mirror looked as rattled as I felt.
 For a second, I almost laughed at myself.